varo2397/RN-Template/README.md

 # rn-scaffold
-Scaffolding project for bananacodes mobile app development using react-native
+Scaffolding project for mobile app development using react-native